Peer-to-peer electricity trading and crypto in energy

 When you read articles or presentations that talk about an energy future with P2P at the centre, there is always a reference to blockchain.
 The two ideas aren't inextricably linked, and P2P solutions are being created that aren't based on blockchain, but for some commentators they have almost become synonymous.

 I find P2P fascinating.
 There is an undeniable consumer interest in taking control and being self-sufficient.
 The big trend we are seeing in the power sector is a shift from centralised resources to distributed resources, and not just distributed in a physical sense, but distributed in an ownership sense.
-Instead of effecively being a ‘renter’ of energy resources, and being a disempowered price taker, solar and batteries allow a consumer to become an ‘owner’ of energy resources, and P2P provides the promise of being the price maker!
+Instead of effectively being a 'renter' of energy resources, and being a disempowered price taker, solar and batteries allow a consumer to become an 'owner' of energy resources, and P2P provides the promise of being the price maker!

 It's definitely something we should be paying attention to.
 But I also feel that the level of public discussion on P2P has been superficial.
 Here are some classic ways that peer-to-peer is promoted from a few articles I've just Googled.
 Inevitably there is no real detail beyond these kinds of high-level assertions.